Man Utd 2-2 Arsenal: Cloe Lacasse screamer salvages first WSL point for Gunners

 The opener was appropriately instigated by Russo, who shrugged off pressure before working the ball to Steph Catley, who in turn found Blackstenius on the run.
 She beat Blundell in a foot race and swept the ball beyond the clutches of Earps - who was also the subject of interest from Arsenal in the summer window.

-Incoming goalkeeper D'Angelo then made a huge mistake to gift Galton the equaliser, and substitute Malard marked her debut with an opportunistic finish to give United a 2-1 lead.
+Incoming goalkeeper D'Angelo then made a huge mistake to gift Galton the equaliser, and substitute Malard marked her debut with an opportunistic finish to give United a precious lead.
 Enter Lacasse.

 The Canadian was Eidevall's last throw of the dice and it was evident she was desperate to make an impact from the second she entered the pitch, buzzing about, offering team-mates a consistent outlet.